burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step4.md

 If we hop into the Service List for the `frontend-service`, we can see all of the URL endpoints along with latencies, etc.

 In this interactive course, we also have the source code the `frontend-service` image was built from.

-Let's jump into it and get a feel for how it might be replaced by a Golang service instead with our newfound knowledge of how to instrument an application.
+Let's jump into it and get a feel for where we might want to create our first replacement service.

+Looking at the source code, I notice that both the `/generate_requests` and `/generate_requests_user` are called via a `subprocess.call` function.

+This spawns a shell for every request and doesn't look great.
+Let's write a service to replace this with Golang, and add better visibility across the requests.